-- 1.1 The Salem Municipal Water System provides for the safe and efficient delivery of water to the community. - 1.2 The City of Salem provides for and controls major production, storage, and distribution facilities within its water service area. - 1.3 The City of Salem encourages water conservation through demand reduction and water reuse programs. - 1.4 Water and energy conservation measures should be incorporated in the planning, design, and operation of the system and water-conserving landscaping encouraged. - 1.5 Private development participates in improvements to the major system through water development impact fees, construction of selected facilities and the provision of additional resources. - 1.6 Private development should provide all internal distribution facilities and water shares and/or money necessary to serve individual projects. - 1.7 Development should be contingent upon available resources, infrastructure, and the transfer of water shares to the City. - 1.8 In general, water distribution facilities should not be extended into undeveloped areas unless assurances have been made for the development of a municipal sewer system to recapture effluent. - 1.9 All distribution systems within the City service area and City limits should be designed to be interconnected for emergency use and greater system reliability. - 1.10 Private water improvements should be constructed to meet or exceed all applicable City standards and specifications. - 1.11 The location and capacities of future reservoirs, water lines, and pumping stations should be guided by the City's current Culinary Water Master Plan and other considerations. - 1.12 Water pressure zones indicated on the Water Master Plan represent areas in the water distribution system where acceptable pressures can be maintained at different elevations of the system. - 1.13 Questions regarding specific requirements for the culinary water system may be answered by Salem's Public Works Department.
-Further information is contained in the Salem City Construction and Development Standards available at the Salem City Hall.
+- 1.1 The Salem Municipal Water System provides for the safe and efficient delivery of water to the community. - 1.2 The Salem City provides for and controls major production, storage, and distribution facilities within its water service area. - 1.3 The Salem City encourages water conservation through demand reduction and water reuse programs. - 1.4 Water and energy conservation measures should be incorporated in the planning, design, and operation of the system and water-conserving landscaping encouraged. - 1.5 Private development participates in improvements to the major system through water development impact fees, construction of selected facilities and the provision of additional resources. - 1.6 Private development should provide all internal distribution facilities and water shares and/or money necessary to serve individual projects. - 1.7 Development should be contingent upon available resources, infrastructure, and the transfer of water shares to the City. - 1.8 In general, water distribution facilities should not be extended into undeveloped areas unless assurances have been made for the development of a municipal sewer system to recapture effluent. - 1.9 All distribution systems within the City service area and City limits should be designed to be interconnected for emergency use and greater system reliability. - 1.10 The location and capacities of future reservoirs, water lines, and pumping stations should be guided by the City's current Culinary Water Master Plan and other considerations. - 1.11 Water pressure zones indicated on the Water Master Plan represent areas in the water distribution system where acceptable pressures can be maintained at different elevations of the system. - 1.12 Questions regarding specific requirements for the culinary water system may be answered by Salem's Public Works Department.
+Further information is contained in the Salem City Construction and Development Standards available from Salem City.

-GOAL: 1.0 PROVIDE A PLAN WHEREBY ALL LAND OWNERS AND RESIDENTS WITHIN THE CITY CAN RECEIVE A HIGH QUALITY AND LOW COST CULINARY AND PRESSURIZED IRRIGATION WATER SERVICE.
+GOAL: 2.0 PROVIDE A PLAN WHEREBY ALL LAND OWNERS AND RESIDENTS WITHIN THE CITY CAN RECEIVE A HIGH QUALITY AND LOW COST CULINARY AND PRESSURIZED IRRIGATION WATER SERVICE.